 I do love fresh garden tomatoes drenched in olive oil with a pinch of sea salt.
 Hmm… Mozzarella and fresh basil only intensify the taste-bud delight.

-The ‘cheese-toastie’ hot from the oven using your favorite melting cheese, fresh tomato slices, cracked pepper, and sea salt~
+The ‘cheese-toastie’ hot from the oven using your favorite melting cheese, fresh tomato slices, cracked pepper, and sea salt.
+It is simply amazing!

 It is seasoned perfectly with fresh lemon, olive oil, fresh cracked black pepper, and sea salt.
 Or try drizzling a honey-mustard dressing.